mawkhan/securex-with-meraki/MX-L3-BLock-Use-Case.md

 # Securex Orchestration in Meraki MX L3 Firewall Rules

-Cisco SecureX Workflow for blocking an IP Address in Meraki MX Firewall Security Rules
+Cisco SecureX Workflow for blocking an desitnation IP Address in Meraki MX L3 Firewall Security Rules from SecureX Threat Response.

-# Blocking a destination in MX L3 Security Rules from SecureX Threat Response

 The time required to investigate source of threat & then orchestrate policies in the network to block that threat throughout a large Enterprise Network is critical for organizational security.
 This code leverages the Meraki API's to orchestrate a deny rule in MX Security policies, which can be trigger directly from Threat Response